 Integrated Preschool Program

 The Oxford Integrated Preschool Program provides a safe and nurturing environment for children three to five years old, with and without special needs.
-There are four classes in total, offering half day programming, located at Clara Barton Elementary School.
+There are four classes in total, offering half day programming, located at Oxford High School in the rear of the building - Door 11.
 Students are referred to the Early Childhood Education program from a variety of sources: parents, community based preschools, State of Massachusetts Early Intervention Program, area preschools, and local pediatricians.
 The curriculum is in accordance with the Massachusetts Preschool Frameworks with the caveat of providing individualized instruction based on a student’s unique needs.

 The integrated program promotes healthy emotional, social, cognitive, communicative and physical development of all children.
 An understanding of child development, respect for the individual needs of children, and ongoing assessment are all used to plan, organize and direct the program.